rankangkang/react-dom-maps/README.md

 # react-dom-maps

-A simple Google Maps rendering component for React, inspired by [`react-native-maps`](https://github.com/react-native-maps/react-native-maps?tab=readme-ov-file#component-api).
+A React library for integrating Google Maps with customizable components and markers, inspired by [`react-native-maps`](https://github.com/react-native-maps/react-native-maps?tab=readme-ov-file#component-api).
 The library is named `react-dom-maps` to reflect its focus on web-based map rendering.

 ## 🚀 Quick Start